MeganTran6023/DrugAnalysis_R/README.md

 ## Results

-There was no statisitically significant difference between those who took Drug A and those who took Drug B after use of Welch's T-Test.
+There was no statisitically significant difference (p = .13) between those who took Drug A and those who took Drug B after use of Welch's T-Test.
 Meaning, the effects of the two drugs were not that different from each other in terms of their effect.

 ## Limitations + Future Improvements